 Respect Religions That Don’t Believe in Hospice Care

-Keep in mind, certain religions do not believe at all in hospice or palliative care.
-I’ve had a few devote Muslim patients who believe in the longevity of life.
-They will fight for every single day their loved one has on this earth, even if it is in pain and suffering.
+Keep in mind; certain religions do not believe at all in hospice or palliative care.
+I’ve had a few devoted Muslim patients who believe in the longevity of life.
+They will fight for every day their loved one has on this earth, even if it is in pain and suffering.

-Granted, that is not the majority of patients, but I had to keep their beliefs ahead of my own personal opinions of what I would do in that situation.
+Granted, that is not the majority of patients, but I had to keep their beliefs ahead of my own opinions of what I would do in that situation.
 While the option of palliative and hospice care should still be presented, be aware they may not respond positively.
-And that’s okay; our opinions don’t really matter.
+And that’s okay; our opinions don’t matter.
+Our job is to present the option and do whatever needs to be done to keep the patient safe and comfortable.

 It’s OK If You As A Nurse Don’t Have Words